-Expungement of a DUI in California is a post-conviction process in which a person withdraws the plea of guilty or no contest, and the case is dismissed.
+Expungement of a DUI conviction in California is a process by which you withdraw your plea of guilty or no contest, and the case is dismissed.
 The conviction still counts as a DUI prior and for DMV purposes.
-But after the conviction is expunged, it cannot be used against a worker for hiring or promotion purposes.
+But after the conviction is expunged, it cannot be used against you by employers for hiring or promotion purposes.

 - 1. Who is eligible to get a DUI conviction expunged?

 - 2. How does a DUI expungement work?